siddhichopade23/AI-Travel-Budget-Planner/README.md

 - Number of travel days
 - Travel style (Budget, Standard, or Luxury)

-The AI then provides:
+The application then generates:
-- A suggested travel itinerary
+- A day-wise travel itinerary
-- Estimated expenses
+- Estimated budget breakdown
-- A packing checklist
+- Packing checklist
-- A budget summary
+- Personalized travel tips

-This application is useful for students, families, solo travelers, and anyone planning a trip.
+This project is useful for students, families, solo travelers, and anyone planning a vacation.

 ## Data Sources and AI Methods

-The project uses user inputs such as destination, budget, travel duration, and travel style.
-Future versions can integrate AI models like Gemini or OpenAI to generate personalized itineraries and travel recommendations.
+Currently, the application uses user inputs and JavaScript logic to generate travel recommendations.

+Future versions can integrate AI models such as Google Gemini or OpenAI to:
+- Generate personalized itineraries
+- Recommend attractions
+- Suggest restaurants
+- Optimize travel budgets
+- Provide real-time travel advice

 ## Challenges

-This project does not currently include:
+This project currently does not include:
-- Real-time flight prices
+- Live weather information
+- Flight booking integration
-- Live hotel availability
+- Hotel availability
-- Weather forecasts
+- Real-time pricing
-- Traffic conditions
+- Traffic information

-These features can be added in future versions using external APIs.
+These features can be added using external APIs in future versions.

 ## Future Improvements

+- AI-generated personalized itineraries
-- Real-time weather integration
+- Weather forecast integration
-- Hotel recommendations
-- Flight price prediction
+- Flight and hotel recommendations
 - Currency converter
-- Interactive travel map
+- Interactive maps
-- AI chatbot for travel assistance
+- Voice-based travel assistant

 ## Technologies Used